Interviewed by Serenity Dieufaite

 Abigail Cloud:

-I’m stocked to have Jennifer Pullen coming.
-She’s, she teaches at a Ohio Northern.
+I’m stoked to have Jennifer Pullen coming.
+She teaches at Ohio Northern.
 And just had a fantasy fiction craft text come out.
 Craft text, text and anthology.
-So she’s going to read from her own work and talk a little about that book at the like keynote.
-But then she’s also is going to lead a craft workshop on, on Fantasy fiction.
-So I’m stocked about that because we, it’s nice to have a, a sort of something that we don’t offer our students here in the program.
+So she’s going to read from her own work and talk a little about that book at the keynote.
+But then she’s also going to lead a craft workshop on Fantasy fiction.
+So I’m stoked about that because it’s nice to have sort of something that we don’t offer our students here in the program.
 We don’t have a fantasy expert.
-And that’s really what we try to do with that keynote spot is bring in someone doing something different than what we do here.
+And that’s really what we try to do with that keynote spot, bring in someone doing something different than what we do here.
 Or someone who has a different perspective or experience.
 And plus I just, I’ve known her for a long time so I’m just excited that I get to feature her this year.
 It’s just fun.

 Interviewer: